 If search engines don’t see meta descriptions, why shouldn’t you just ignore them?

 Because people see them.
 Meta descriptions provide a quick synopsis of a webpage to potential clients.
 A typical internet user is impatient, wary of spam, and sick of webpages that are built to attract clicks but have very little content in them.
-A meta description that describes the kind of information that they’re looking for is often more appealing than exactly where in the results page the listing is.
+A meta description that describes the kind of information that they’re looking for is often more appealing than the site is in the results page.
+Kind of like a good handshake, a solid meta description can end with people giving you the chance that they might not have, otherwise.

 Therefore, a good meta description can skew the typical click distribution on a SERP: Even though the third, fourth, and fifth positions in a SERP typically get 10, 7, and 5.5 percentage of the clicks, if the fifth position has a distinctly better meta description, it might get more clicks than either of the other two.